Automattic/jetpack/to-test.md

 ## 5.6

+### Photon

+Until now, when filtering content, Photon removed `width` and `height` attributes from image tags.
+This was done to make sure images were never distorted, regardless of how they were inserted in a post.

+We've now improved this process and avoid removing those attributes when we can.
+To test, try inserting images in test posts.
+Use multiple methods to insert your images: slideshows, galleries, custom (non Jetpack) galleries, single images, images hosted somewhere else.
+You will want to make sure no image gets distorted, and that the `width` and `height` attributes are there.
+Ensure that you're "viewing source" to check this as opposed to using your browser's dev tools.

 ### Protect

 We've created a new setting one can use to change the default WordPress log in form, and add a new field with an option to send yourself an email with a link to log in when you got locked out of your site.